openshift/enhancements/enhancements/metering/user-provided-pricesheets.md

 There are a few properties that each row must obey to ensure correct results:
 - Each row is expected to be a non-overlapping period of time specified by `price_start_dateand` and `price_end_date`, also known as the "price period".
 - For each price period, there is only 1 row for a particular value of `resource`.
-This means one currency, one price, one `resource_unit`, one time_unit` per price period per resource.
+This means one currency, one price, one `resource_unit`, one `time_unit` per price period per resource.
 - For a given `resource`, the correct `unit` is specified.
-Eg: for `resource=cpu`, `resource_unit` must be either `cores` or `millicores`, and must not be specified in different units within the same price period.
+E.g.: for `resource=cpu`, `resource_unit` must be either `cores` or `millicores`, and must not be specified in different units within the same price period.

 #### Initial design

 To start, we will provide an example of a ReportDataSource and ReportQuery users can use to create a price sheet (details in ReportDataSources) and a set of ReportQueries for calculating cost using a price sheet ReportDataSource.
-Once we are satisfied with the results we can enable creating these resource as part of the Metering install by configuring any necessary options in the MeteringConfig.
+Once we are satisfied with the results, we can enable creating these resource as part of the Metering install by configuring any necessary options in the MeteringConfig.
-Before proceeding with full support for the feature, we will likely leverage an "unsupported features" flag in the MeteringConfig that must be set to use install the price sheet resources, otherwise the user can manually create the resources if they wish to test the functionality before it's GA.
+Before proceeding with full support for the feature, we will likely leverage an "unsupported features" flag in the MeteringConfig that must be set to in order install to the price sheet resources, otherwise the user can manually create the resources if they wish to test the functionality before it's GA.

 #### Price sheet ReportDataSource and ReportQuery

-A ReportDataSource's in the context of price sheets serves the purpose of create and/or exposing a PrestoTable to Reports, ReportQueries and other ReportDataSources to enable accessing the price sheet from the reporting sub-system.
+A ReportDataSource in the context of price sheets serves the purpose of creating and/or exposing a PrestoTable to Reports, ReportQueries and other ReportDataSources to enable accessing the price sheet from the reporting sub-system.
-To support for user provided price sheets, we will start by having users use a ReportDataSource to either create a view or table for price sheets.
+To support for user-provided price sheets, we will start by having users use a ReportDataSource to either create a view or table for price sheets.
 This will be done by specifying a ReportQuery to use that defines the SQL for creating the table with whatever contents so long as it meets the criteria listed above.

 In addition to writing a ReportQuery for creating a user-defined price sheet, we also need to write a ReportQuery that can be used to create a price sheet from the AWS ReportDataSource tables we already have.